 Micro Lemon Basil

-Micro Lemon Basil has a pale green stem with four tiny bright green leaves.
-The first set of leaves to open, or the cotyledons, have a rounded spade-shape while the latter pair are more oval and resemble a tiny version of mature basil.
-The plants range from 3 to 5 centimeters in height and are entirely edible, stem and all.
-This microgreen offers a tender texture, with a robust lemony citrus flavor that often times comes across as slightly medicinal, especially when full grown.
-Classic herbaceous tones of basil mix with sweet anise and finish with a zesty lemon spice.
+Micro Lemon basil greens are very small in size, averaging 5-7 centimeters in length, and have 2-4 tiny, bright green leaves connected to a thin, pale green stem.
+The first set of leaves to open, or the cotyledons, have a rounded spade-shape while the second pair, or true leaves, are more oval with somewhat pointed tips and resemble a tiny version of mature basil.
+Micro Lemon basil offers a tender texture with a robust lemony citrus flavor and classic herbaceous tones of basil mixed with sweet anise.

 Recipes that include Micro Lemon Basil.
 One is easiest, three is harder.